[SNS Commonality] First SNS Official Account Meetup! [I want to say it soon]

 Theme Session

-After the three sessions, we that participants wouldn't be able to share their SNS experiences if they just listened, so we held a group discussion based on the concerns we received from the questionnaire.
+After the three sessions were over,we realized that participants wouldn't be able to share their common SNS experiences if they were only listening!So, we held a group discussion based on the problems we received from the survey.

 The two themes are: